DrAdrianDC/Python-Programming/Google_Trends_Analysis/README.md

 ### Features 🚀

     * Fetches Google Trends data using pytrends.

     * Visualizes trends with Matplotlib & Seaborn.

     * Exports data to CSV for further analysis.

     * Saves plots for easy sharing.

+### Output

+📈 A time-series plot of search interest over the past 12 months.